ivgalic/resume/README.md

 app for teams.
 Focusing on simplicity and elegant UI, Pie aims to win users through great user experience.

-Things at Pie have ben changing rapidly, and I built the whole iOS app from scratch two times - first when it was still about sharing links and then after the pivot to a chat app.
+Things at Pie have been changing rapidly, and I built the whole iOS app from scratch two times: first when it was still about sharing links and then after the pivot to a chat app - with several design iterations in between.

 The biggest challenge was the asynchronous nature of the app, which differs a lot from a typical REST client that most mobile apps